amvillegas/StMoMo/cran-comments.md

 ## Submission summary
-This new release fixes minor bugs and adds a citation file for a new JSS publication.
+This new release fixes a minor bug and adds a citation file for a new JSS publication.

 ## Test environments
 * local Windows 10 install, R 3.3.2
-* ubuntu 12.04 (on travis-ci), R 3.2.5
+* ubuntu 14.04.5 LTS (on travis-ci), R 3.4.4
 * win-builder, 3.5.0 alpha (2018-04-10 r74581)

 ## R CMD check results